balena-os/balena-supervisor/docs/API.md

 ### GET /v1/device

 Introduced in supervisor v1.6.
-Returns the current device state, as reported to the Resin API and with some extra fields added to allow control over pending/locked updates.
+Returns the current device state, as reported to the balenaCloud API and with some extra fields added to allow control over pending/locked updates.
 The state is a JSON object that contains some or all of the following:
 * `api_port`: Port on which the supervisor is listening.
 * `commit`: Hash of the current commit of the application that is running.